ryan-roemer/loose-bits/_posts/2013-04-10-sphinx-bootstrap-theme-bootswatch.md

 * [**superhero**](http://bootswatch.com/superhero/)
 * [**united**](http://bootswatch.com/united/)

-As a final note, alluded to in a code comment above, the Bootstrap CSS files are served off of **CDN**, which means that if you are offline, your site will have a non-themed, vanilla Bootstrap appearance.
+As a final note, the Bootstrap CSS files are served off of **CDN**, which means that if you are offline, your site will have a non-themed, vanilla Bootstrap appearance.
 We are considering refactoring the Bootswatch code to be available offline as well.

-Happy theming!

 [bootstrap]: http://twitter.github.com/bootstrap/
 [bootswatch]: http://bootswatch.com/